Snapdragon Stadium - San Diego Wave FC

 Watching a San Diego FC Wave game at Snapdragon Stadium is an enjoyable afternoon or evening out.
 The stadium is new and comfortable, and the game day experience is entertaining.

-The stadium has three levels of seating on one side, two on the other, and seats behind each goalpost.
+The stadium has three levels of seating on one side, two on the other, plus seats behind each of the goalposts.
 The seats don’t look it, but they’re surprisingly comfortable.
 Where you sit depends on how much you want to spend or how many steps you want to climb.
 All seats have a clear view of the pitch.
-I sat behind one of the goals ($20) and had a perfect view of the entire pitch and stadium.
 The venue has minimal shade for afternoon games.
 Bring sunscreen.

 Neighborhood 3